-In recent years, there is even a competition for the selection of the best Greblica, where the inhabitants of Rude bring their Greblica to the expert jury.
+In recent years, there is even a competition for selecting the best Greblica, where the inhabitants of Rude bring their Greblica to the expert jury.

 Also, it is very important to mention that since 2007, Rudarska greblica has been included in the list of protected assets of Croatian intangible heritage.
-The process of preparation of the greblica has been protected by the Ministry of Culture of the Republic of Croatia.
+The process of preparing the greblica has been protected by the Ministry of Culture of the Republic of Croatia.